 If you suffered an injury on a construction site in Aurora, IL, you may be eligible for compensation from your employer or a number of other potentially liable parties.
 You deserve money to cover your medical bills, lost wages, reduced earning capacity, prescription drug costs, and more.
 You may also be eligible for a settlement for your physical and emotional pain and suffering.
-Our personal injury attorneys help accident victims recover full and fair compensation.
+Our personal injury attorneys help victims of construction accidents recover full and fair compensation.

 An Aurora construction accident lawyer from The Kryder Law Group may be able to investigate your accident and determine who the liable parties are.
-We will collect evidence and may build a compelling case on your behalf.
+We will collect evidence and build a compelling case on your behalf.
 Our attorneys may file a claim for damages and work to extract compensation from the responsible parties and their insurers.

 Options to Recover Compensation after a Construction Accident

-At The Kryder Law Group, our Aurora construction site accident attorneys investigate our clients’ accidents and identify the responsible party or parties.
+At The Kryder Law Group, our Aurora construction site accident attorneys represent seriously injured construction accident victims.
+We will investigate the details of a personal injury claim and identify the responsible party or parties.
 We collect evidence and build a case showing exactly how the injury happened and why the other parties may be liable.
-If you suffered an injury on a construction site, we want to work for you and help you recover full and fair compensation.
+If you suffered an injury on a work site, we want to work for you and help you recover full and fair compensation.

 Because an employee who is eligible for workers’ compensation cannot sue their employer for an on-the-job injury in most cases, we will want to take advantage of workers’ compensation and the payment it offers.
-With that said, we can file a private lawsuit against any party other than your employer who bears liability for your injury
+With that said, we can file a private personal injury lawsuit against any party other than your employer who bears liability for your injury.

 Workers’ Compensation Claim